 How old do you have to be to trade stocks?

 There is no age limit for stock trading in the USA.
-However, you have to be at least 18-years-old to open a trading account in the United States.
+However, you must be at least 18 to open a trading account in the United States.

 Parents and guardians can open brokerage trading accounts for kids in the United States.
 If a minor (person under 18) has no income, a parent or guardian can open a custodial brokerage account for that person.

 Federal law requires a custodial brokerage account to be opened in a parent or guardian’s name.
 Hence, the parent or guardian is legally responsible for the account and any losses.
 Depending on state law, the child can take full control of the custodial account when they turn 18 or 21.

 Investing In Stocks Can Be Complicated, Stock Rover Makes It Easy.